Cardiff

 National Museum Cardiff

-Situated in the heart of Cardiff’s elegant civic centre, the museum houses Wales’s national art, geology and natural history collections as well as major touring and temporary exhibitions.
-With five hundred years of magnificent paintings, drawings, sculpture, silver and ceramics from Wales and across the world, including one of Europe’s best collections of Impressionist art, the art collection at National Museum Cardiff is one of Europe’s finest.
+Situated in the heart of Cardiff’s elegant civic centre, the museum houses Wales’s national art, geology, and natural history collections as well as major touring and temporary exhibitions.
+With five hundred years of magnificent paintings, drawings, sculpture, silver, and ceramics from Wales and across the world, including one of Europe’s best collections of Impressionist art, the art collection at the National Museum Cardiff is one of Europe’s finest.
 Find out how life evolved in Wales and which dinosaurs roamed the land in the 'Evolution of Wales Gallery' which details the story of Wales from evolution to the present day.
 With temporary exhibitions on throughout the year, check their website to see what's currently on.

 Museum of Cardiff